 What is Wisdom tooth extraction exactly?

-A surgical procedure used to remove a wisdom tooth is known as wisdom tooth extraction.
+A surgical procedure used to remove a wisdom tooth is known as wisdom tooth extraction and it also has problems.
 At the top and bottom of the back corner of your mouth, four adult permanent teeth are located.
 A dentist or oral surgeon performs the extraction of a wisdom tooth in case there is no space for your tooth to grow that may cause pain, infection, or any other dental problem to you.

 If there is no problem caused by the impacted teeth, even then the extraction is recommended in order to prevent potential failure problems.